Mobile Marketing Frequently Asked Questions and Definitions

-In addition to the monthly cost, there is a start up cost of several thousand dollars plus several months of work to get a new short code.
-Most small busineses opt to use the shared short code technology.
+In addition to the monthly cost, there is a start-up cost of several thousand dollars plus several months of work to get a new shortcode.
+Most small businesses opt to use the shared short code technology.

 What is a keyword?

-What are the advantages and disadvantages to a shared short code?
+What are the advantages and disadvantages of a shared short code?

 The advantage is that the cost is much less for a shared short code.